ianyepan/ianyepan.github.io/_posts/2022-12-16-cpp-uniform-initialization.md

 As the author of "Modern Effective C++" stated, this is now viewed as a flawed design in `std::vector`.
-We should learn from this mistake and design our constructors such that "the overload called won't be affected whether the client uses parentheses or braces."
+We should learn from this mistake and design our constructors such that **"the overload called won't be affected whether the client uses parentheses or braces."**

 The third issue, and perhaps the most problematic one, is when there's an overloading constructor that declares its parameter of type `std::initializer_list`.
-Calling a constructor with the uniform initialization syntax will "very strongly" prefer using this overload.
+Calling a constructor with the uniform initialization syntax will "very strongly" prefer using **that** overload.
 Here's an example to illustrate this point:

 ```cpp